jh3nd3rs0n/jargyle/README.md

 ```

 If the username or the password contains a colon character (`:`), then each colon character must be replaced with the URL encoding character `%3A`.

+If the username or the password contains a space character, then each space character must be replaced with the URL encoding character `+` or `%20`.

+If the username or the password contains a plus sign character (`+`) not used for URL encoding, then each plus sign character not used for URL encoding must be replaced with the URL encoding character `%2B`.

 If the username or the password contains a percent sign character (`%`) not used for URL encoding, then each percent sign character not used for URL encoding must be replaced with the URL encoding character `%25`.